Welcome to Champaign-Urbana

 Art and Creativity Live Here

 You can walk across the street from the Department of Chemistry into Krannert Performing Arts Center, designed by the same minds as the Lincoln Center in New York.
 Krannert is a national leader with 180 opera, dance, drama and musical productions per year.
 You can hear the London Philharmonic in one theater and Chick Corea in the next, with frequent free concerts.
-The large Assembly Hall and historic Virgina Theater draw acts such as Yo-Yo Ma, Blue Man Group, and former local residents Allison Krauss and REO Speedwagon.
+The large State Farm Center and historic Virgina Theater draw acts such as Yo-Yo Ma, Blue Man Group, and former local residents Allison Krauss and REO Speedwagon.
 Enjoy a week of the most engaging films of the year at the Ebert Fest, hosted by the famous movie critic from Champaign, Roger Ebert.

 Krannert Art Museum is the second largest museum in Illinois.
 Both downtowns are blossoming with growing gallery districts.
 The entire city is turned into a gallery district each year during the Boneyard Arts Festival.